Oriel5819/cli-create-node-project/readme.txt

     --columns <columnName>
     (this command is use to create a column).

-    example of column: "id:string:required:trim:default=carotte-label:string:trimmed:required"
+    example of columns: "id:string:required:trim:default=carotte-label:string:trimmed:required"
     (use comma to separate each attribute and equal sign for default.)

-PS:
-    - while creating a model, if the model is already exists, it will only update the model content, otherwise it will create a new file
+    PS: while creating a model, if the model is already exists, it will only update the model content, otherwise it will create a new file